Digitalization and the Critique of Critics

 Scholar

-The world’s knowledge and wisdom is stored and available for everybody in the Internet.
-If you have a mobile device that can access data from the Internet then you can learn any subject there is – from any place in the world.
+The world’s knowledge and wisdom are stored and available on the Internet.
+If you have a mobile device that can access data from the Internet, you can learn any subject from anywhere in the world.
 Neither learning nor teaching is restricted to physical classrooms.

 Navigator